Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 - For light scuff marks, I just use a new tennis ball to remove them.
 Just rub the tennis ball on the scuff and the traction between the ball and the floor brings the scuff right up.

 - If the floor gets scratched and it’s deeper than a scuff?
-I use stain pens to fill in the scratches and buff it out with a flour sack.
+I use stain pens like these to fill in the scratches and buff the floor out with a flour sack like this one.

 Tip 2: How to clean paint off of hardwood floors